-If you are the sort of family who likes to shop whilst you are on holidays, there is no shortage of shops down the Gold Coast.
-There are shops absolutely everywhere, but below I have listed the bigger shopping centers with the biggest range of shops and restaurants.
+If you are the sort of family who likes to shop while you are on holidays, there is no shortage of shops down the Gold Coast.
+There are shops absolutely everywhere, but below I have listed the bigger shopping centres with the biggest range of shops and restaurants.

 - Pacific Fair Shopping Centre: With over 400 different stores, this is Queensland’s largest shopping, entertainment and dining precinct.
 You will find all the major brands here, restaurants, food outlets and cinemas.
-Located on Hooker Blvd, Broadbeach a short walk from the Broadbeach G:Link station.
+It is located on Hooker Blvd, Broadbeach a short walk from the Broadbeach G:Link station.

-- Australia Fair: This is a mid size shopping centre with over 200 stores, cinemas and a food court.
-Located at 42 Marine Parade, Southport.
+- Australia Fair: This is a mid-size shopping centre with over 200 stores, cinemas and a food court.
+It is located at 42 Marine Parade, Southport.

 - Harbour Town: This is Australia’s largest outlet shopping centre with over 240 clearance stores.
 There is even a free shuttle bus from Broadbeach and Surfers Paradise to get you there.
-Located at 147-189 Brisbane Road, Biggera Waters.
+It is located at 147-189 Brisbane Road, Biggera Waters.

-- Robina Town Centre: With over 400 stores, this is the Gold Coast’s second largest shopping centre.
+- Robina Town Centre: With over 400 stores, this is the Gold Coast’s second-largest shopping centre.
 Here you will find all the major brands, restaurants, food outlets and cinemas.
-Located at Robina Town Centre Drive (off Robina Parkway), Robina.
+It is located at Robina Town Centre Drive (off Robina Parkway), Robina.

 37. Go to the Beach

 A visit to the beach has to be one of the top things to do with kids on the Gold Coast, right?
-It ticks so many boxes perfect for families with kids of all ages, perfect if you’re looking for things to do on the Gold Coast with toddlers or teenagers, and it’s free!
+It ticks so many boxes perfect for families with kids of all ages.
+Plus the beach is ideal if you’re looking for things to do on the Gold Coast with toddlers or teenagers, and it’s free!

-There are numerous of activities you can do at the beach, swimming, surfing, boogie boarding, building sand castles, go for a beach stroll or read a book.
+There are numerous activities you can do at the beach, swimming, surfing, boogie boarding, building sandcastles, go for a beach stroll or read a book.
 Spend an hour here or spend the entire day.
-In fact visit here just one day or spend your entire holiday here and do nothing else!
-The choice is completely yours.
+Visit here just one day or spend your whole holiday here and do nothing else!

-My top tip – no matter how calm the water looks or how excellent a swimmer your or the kids are, ALWAYS swim between the flags!
+My top tip – no matter how calm the water looks or how excellent a swimmer you or the kids are, ALWAYS swim between the flags!
 And my second top tip – apply LOTS of sunscreen!
-You will burn fast, even on a shady day.
+You will burn fast, even on a cloudy day.

 38. Explore the Gold Coast Hinterland

-- Picnic Rock and Elabana Falls- Lamington National Park: Set deep in the Gold Coast Hinterland Green Mountains surrounded by lush rainforest with water gushing down shiny rocks making it a stunning sight.
-It is 3.3 kms each way to reach the picnic area and a total of 7.6 km to Elabana falls.
+- Picnic Rock and Elabana Falls- Lamington National Park: Set deep in the Gold Coast Hinterland Green Mountains surrounded by lush rainforest with water gushing down shiny rocks, making it a stunning sight.
+It is 3.3 km each way to reach the picnic area, and a total of 7.6 km to Elabana falls.

-- Skywalk – Mount Tamborine: The entire walk is 1.5kms and is a combination of forest floor trails, 300 metres of high-tech steel bridges, and a 40 metre cantilever bridge that soars 30 metres above the creek and rainforest below.
-Ticket prices are $19.50 for an adult and $9.50 for a child with children under 6 free.
+- Skywalk – Mount Tamborine: The entire walk is 1.5kms and is a combination of forest floor trails, 300 metres of high-tech steel bridges, and a 40-metre cantilever bridge that soars 30 metres above the creek and rainforest below.
+Ticket prices are $19.50 for an adult and $9.50 for a child with children under six free.
 Click here to purchase your Skywalk tickets online via Experience Oz.

-- Glow Worms – Mount Tamborine: Experience an amazing Glow Worm tour in a purpose-built cave that is filled with thousands of glowing Glow Worms.
-This is the only Glow Worm tour available during the day in Queensland and in just 30 minutes you can see a Glow Worm up close and learn all about their life cycle and behavior.
-Ticket prices are $14 per adult and $6 per child with children under 4 years old free.
+- Glow Worms – Mount Tamborine: Experience a fantastic Glow Worm tour in a purpose-built cave that is filled with thousands of glowing Glow Worms.
+This is the only Glow Worm tour available during the day in Queensland.
+In just 30 minutes, you can see a Glow Worm up close and learn all about their life cycle and behaviour.
+Ticket prices are $14 per adult and $6 per child with children under four years old free.

-- Curtis Falls – Mount Tamborine: A moderate grade circuit of 1.5 kms return that trails through beautiful lush rainforest with towering palm trees and magical eucalypts.
+- Curtis Falls – Mount Tamborine: A moderate grade circuit of 1.5 km return that trails through beautiful lush rainforest with towering palm trees and magical eucalypts.
 You can view the amazing Curtis Falls from a platform that overlooks an adjacent rock pool.
-These falls are best to visit straight after heavy rain but they do still run all year around so you can view them any time.
+These falls are best to visit straight after heavy rain, but they do still run all year round so you can view them any time.

-- Cedar Creek Falls – Mount Tamborine: A 3.2 kms track which will allow you to view the creeks various cascades, rock pools, flora and fauna.
+- Cedar Creek Falls – Mount Tamborine: A 3.2 km track which will allow you to view the creeks various cascades, rock pools, flora and fauna.

-- The Witches Falls – Mount Tamborine: Witches Falls is a 3.1 kms moderate grade walking track through lush rainforest that takes about 1 hour.
+- The Witches Falls – Mount Tamborine: Witches Falls is a 3.1 km moderate grade walking track through the lush rainforest that takes about 1 hour.
 3.1kms.
-The start of the track descends down steep mountain side through open forest which will offer great views.
+The start of the trail descends steep mountainside through the open forest which will offer great views.
 When the track eventually flattens out, you’ll be tempted to jump into one of the many beautiful lagoons to cool down.

 - Cameron Falls – Mount Tamborine: A 2.6 km easy grade return track, which takes around 1 hour.
-The track descends to the creek through beautiful rainforest with large flooded gums and Piccabeen groves to the stunning Cameron Falls waterfall.
+The trail descends to the creek through the beautiful rainforest with large flooded gums and Piccabeen groves to the stunning Cameron Falls waterfall.

-- Thunderbird Park – Mount Tamborine: There is so much to do here including horse riding, zip line adventure, bird feeding, mini golf, bush walking, laser skirmish, rock pools, the famous tree top challenge and the little ones can hunt for ‘Thundereggs.
-Given there is so much to do here you may well just want to spend a night or two.
+- Thunderbird Park – Mount Tamborine: There is so much to do here including horse riding, zip line adventure, bird feeding, mini-golf, bushwalking, laser skirmish, rock pools, the great treetop challenge and the little ones can hunt for ‘Thundereggs.
+Given there is so much to do here, you may well want to spend a night or two.
 You can camp or stay in one of the cedar creek lodges or bush lodges.

 - Purling Brook Falls – Springbrook National Park: This is an easy waterfall view from the lookout just a few minutes walk from the car park.